 Flowers surround us during the most important events of our lives.
-They are used to decorate for weddings, perfect gifts for Mother’s Day, and help us make anniversaries extra-special.
+They are used to decorate for weddings, make perfect gifts for Mother’s Day, and help us make anniversaries extra special.
 And, of course, many people send flowers to a funeral home or church to express sympathy to the families who lost a loved one.

 Jump ahead to these sections:

 - 1. Preserve the Roses and Other Flowers

 - 3. Create Pressed Flower Artwork

 - 4. Place Dried Petals in a Clear, Glass Ornament

 - 6. Decorate a Photo Frame with Dried Flowers

 - 8. Place the Buds in a Shadow Box